-Length of Lesson FeeTwelve 30-minute lessons \$135 Twelve 60-minute lessons \$185
+Length of Lesson FeeTwelve 30-minute lessons \$135 Twelve 60-minute lessons \$185 require students to pay for theatre tickets.
+For specific fees, consult course section of this catalog or the instructor in charge of the course.

 Reduced fees are based on certification by the music department at the beginning of each semester A student who drops applied music lessons after the second lesson, posted as a withdraw (W), will be billed for the full lesson fee for a given term.